From Research Excellence to Business Relevance...

 - Isotope production and chemistry.
-TRIUMF’s association with the BC Cancer Agency and Nordion, Inc., keep this business line innovative and relevant by connecting directly with experts in commercial and clinical applications.
+TRIUMF’s association with the BC Cancer Agency and BWXT Medical keep this business line innovative and relevant by connecting directly with experts in commercial and clinical applications.

 - Technical consulting.
 External entities seek out TRIUMF’s advice on technical matters and where appropriate, these arrangements are formalized as ongoing partnership interactions with invoiced work packages (subject to the work-for-others policy considerations above).

 - Professional training.
 TRIUMF is fundamentally a research institution and yet the culture of training for excellence permeates the hallways through the fundamental partnerships with Canadian universities.
 Thus, TRIUMF often organizes training workshops or scientific conferences in collaboration with other organizations.

 Together with TRIUMF Innovations, TRIUMF supports several entrepreneurship training opportunities.